okjuan/vbook/_posts/2025-05-18-types-of-books.md

 The kind you read because it won a big prize.

-The kind you read because you picked it up but couldn't put back down.
+The kind you read because you picked it up to peruse but then found yourself gripped by.